Project Citizen

 Students work together to identify and study a public policy issue, research and evaluate options, select a solution to the problem, and develop an action plan.
 They will understand how to prepare for and access appropriate government channels when seeking to alter public policy.

 The final product is a board and portfolio displaying the student’s work.
-Find instructions for the display board and portfolio binder in Instructions and Teacher Tips below.
-There is an optional opportunity for students to present and display their work at a State Showcase at the State Capitol.
+Find instructions for the display board and portfolio binder in materials linked below.
+There is an optional opportunity for students to present and display their work at a State Showcase at the State Capitol every May.

 Project Citizen Resource List